SeLite/SeLite.github.io/index.md

  * [AddOns](AddOns) are verified by Mozilla

 ## Compatibility
-SeLite is compatible with Firefox 37 and Selenium IDE 2.9.0.
+SeLite is compatible with Firefox 38 and Selenium IDE 2.9.0.
 It's platform-independent.
 It doesn't support Flash/Silverlight/ActiveX.
 Its part [SelBlocksGlobal](SelBlocksGlobal) is mostly forward compatible with SelBlocks 2.0.1.<!-- Comment: Regarding Adobe Flash: I have't tried https://addons.mozilla.org/en-us/firefox/addon/flex-pilot-x (https://github.com/admc/flex-pilot-x - both last updated in May 2011!), neither https://code.google.com/p/sfapi/.
 They inject .swf, or they need to be compiled with the Flash application, respectively.-->

 It doesn't operate with browsers other than Firefox, nor with Selenium WebDriver.
 Effectiveness and convenience of Selenium IDE together with SeLite can, however, outweigh WebDriver.
 For detailed comparison see [WhySeleniumIDE](WhySeleniumIDE).

 ## License
-It's fully open source.
+SeLite is fully open source.
 Most [AddOns](AddOns) are under GNU LGPL 3.

 ## Moral support
 The best ways you can support SeLite:

  * vote for [ThirdPartyIssues](ThirdPartyIssues)
  * tell others
- * create and share [TestFramework](TestFramework)s.
+ * create and share frameworks.